P-ASilva/neural-network-study/docs/studies/2_perceptron/report.md

 ```
 ## Study/Scenario Builder

-Used to orquestrate the training of a new perceptron based in core variables used to generate classes (mean, covariance)
+Used to orchestrate the training of a new perceptron based in core variables used to generate classes (mean, covariance)
 ```python
 def run_perceptron_study(mean0, cov0, mean1, cov1, study_name):
     np.random.seed(42)